 Mesocosm are experimental ecosystems for testing under realistic semi-field conditions.
-Wageningen UR has access to mesocosms at Svalbard, Norway, e.g. for ecotoxicological testing of Arctic oil spills.
+WUR has access to mesocosms at Svalbard, Norway, e.g. for ecotoxicological testing of Arctic oil spills.
 We also have mesocosms in the Netherlands for testing under temperate climate conditions.

 The laboratory is equipped with state-of-the-art analysis equipment like two-dimensional gas chromatography (GCxGC), a Time of Flight mass spectrometer (GC-TOF-MS) and gas chromatography with mass selective detection (GC-MS).
 The lab also has liquid chromatography equipment with UV, scatter or fluorescence detection (HPLC), but also mass selective detection (HPLC-ESI-MS).
 On request we can develop new measuring methods and coordinate the sample programs.

 Spatial planning, water management and food production in the Arctic are just a few examples of the societal issues that Wageningen University & Research focuses on.
 These issues often have a direct relation with the Arctic environment and suitable locations for new activities.
 To manage the Arctic environment, collecting and analysing information about its condition and development is imperative.